node-red/node-red-nodes/social/email/README.md

 You will need valid email credentials for your email server.

+**Note :** Version 1.x of this node requires Node.js v6 or newer.

 Install
 -------

-**Node.js v6 or newer is required.**
+Version 0.x of this node is usually installed by default by Node-RED.
+To install version 1.x you need to uninstall the existing version.

+        sudo npm uninstall -g node-red-node-email

-Run the following command in your Node-RED user directory - typically `~/.node-red`
+Then run the following command in your Node-RED user directory - typically `~/.node-red`

         npm i node-red-node-email

+**Note :** this installs the new version locally rather than globally.
+This can then be managed by the palette manager.

 Usage
 -----